Stoats as Pets: Guidelines and General Tips

 Stoats are fierce carnivorous animals, specialized in biting the back of their prey's neck until they draw blood, regardless of whether it's a rabbit or an eagle.
 The stoat will cling to the back of the attacked animal, as the victim usually won't be able to reach them there no matter if they have paws, claws or wings.
 Eventually, the wound will widen until the blood flow is unstoppable.

-We strongly advise against adopting stoats as pets; there aren't any stoat breeding centers that we're aware of - it is not uncommon to mix up mink farms with stoat farms, but minks are a different mustelid species.
-When you do find stoats up for sale, they are usually illegally captured wild specimens.
+We strongly advise against adopting stoats as pets.
+Not only for the behavioral reasons we mention above, but there aren't any stoat breeding centers that we're aware of.
+It is not uncommon to confuse mink farms with stoat farms, but minks are a different mustelid species.
+When you do find stoats for sale, they are usually illegally captured wild specimens.
 If you buy one, you'll be promoting illegal and harmful wildlife trade.

 Before picking up a young stoat, you need to wait for them to call their mother.
-If she doesn't appear after a fair while, you should take it upon yourself to save the life of the orphaned stoat.
+If she doesn't appear after a certain amount of time, you should take it upon yourself to save the life of the orphaned stoat.

 Raising a young stoat as a pet

-The main priority will be feeding the kit milk for ferrets to hydrate and satiate them.
-If the stoat kit already has some teeth, you'll have to supplement their diet with tiny pieces of meat, whether slices of turkey or chicken.
+The main priority will be feeding the kit milk for stoats and ferrets to hydrate and satiate them.
+If the stoat kit already has some teeth, you'll have to supplement their diet with tiny pieces of meat, such as slices of turkey or chicken.

 What does a stoat look like?